* * * *

 Because good food is rare, these young boys endure hunger, and their jam, one of the few treats they do receive from home, is promptly confiscated because they are expected to share it.
 The lesson that the friars were teaching is understandable given the conditions, but is charity truly an act of generosity if someone in authority gives away your food without permission?
 It encourages sneakiness -- hide your booty from adult eyes -- instead of adapting the pride of sharing with your hungry peers.
 The frequently enforced fasting, one of the drawbacks of Catholicism, doesn't help - it simply makes them more determined to protect their food, let alone share it.
 No wonder the enterprising few are tempted to sell their goods to the black market, thanks to a school employee.
 However, it is this greed that proves to be their downfall.

-No Jews Allowed.
+We discover with Julien that Jean's last name is really Kippelstein and he does his best to blend in with the other boys.
+Problems arise when a trip to the public bath house has a sign that reads, No Jews Allowed.
 This is Nazi-occupied France, after all.
 For Jean, ordinary acts such as eating, bathing, and praying become small acts of rebellion to remember and honour his true identity.
 As the shadow of the Third Reich looms overhead, there is disquiet in the air, but life goes on as usual.
 Germans aren't necessarily the villains here.
 They are just working men assigned to do terrible deeds.
 Although there are no ominous trains headed to Auschwitz or frightened crowds of people being pushed onboard, the menace is ever-present, even on an uneventful school day.
 With groups of patrollers marching everywhere, coming and going and arresting as they please, it is a hair-raising prospect if Jean were ever to get into their line of vision.

 Louis Malle wrote, produced and directed this film, loosely based on an actual incident in his childhood in a boarding school when he was eleven.
 It is no wonder that the story of Julien and Jean propels so naturally and inevitably to its inescapable conclusion.
 The film is as haunting as the memory of one morning in January 1944 must have been for Malle for all these years.
 You never know who is listening, let alone who can be trusted.
 It was a life of quiet desperation.
 One mistake could doom many.